 2. Here, you need to look for “Enter a Service Tag.”
 Mostly available at the bottom left side of the page.

 Enter the service tag of the laptop in the space provided and click Submit.
 In a few seconds, you will get all the warranty status.

 In case, you don’t know the Service Tag, then not to worry.
-Simply click on Detect PC button next to submit button.
+Click on Detect PC button next to submit button.

-This will automatically detect your laptop and show you warranty status of the laptop.
+This will automatically detect your laptop and show you the warranty status of the laptop.

-These are two ways which you can use to perform a dell warranty check for laptops.
+So these are possible ways to perform the Dell warranty check for laptops.
 Find this blog post useful?
-I would like to read your thoughts in the comments.
+Don’t forget to share your feedback in the comments.